 The Scope of the Infection Problem

 Infections are a big problem.
 The CDC tells us that 1.7 million patients nationwide will get an infection during a hospital stay and 99,000 of those people will die.
-That in nearly 300 people a day.
+That is nearly 300 people a day.
 This is more than car accidents and AIDS combined.
 Why is it not a bigger deal in the national media?
 Most of the victims are old.
 That is the reality.

 Treatment of infections cost our strained healthcare system over $30 billion a year.
 A big infection problem is staph infections.
-The CDC also reports that that 85% of all invasive methicillin-resistant staphylococcus aureus infections are in healthcare settings, such as hospitals and nursing homes.
+The CDC also reports that 85% of all invasive methicillin-resistant Staphylococcus aureus infections are in healthcare settings, such as hospitals and nursing homes.

 The Causation Challenge

-Some courts have gone was far as to say that a hospital-acquired infection is an “accepted risk” of hospitalization.
+Some courts have gone as far as to say that a hospital-acquired infection is an “accepted risk” of hospitalization.
 But this is crazy.
 Hospitals have consistently different rates of staph infection.
 So we know that precautions and following the standard of care matter when it comes to stopping staph infections.
 In Pennsylvania, which is the origin of this post, through CDC-supported efforts in Pennsylvania, some hospitals have successfully reduced infections by 70% by implementing CDC prevention recommendations.